jango89/hibernate-minimal-logger/README.md

 ## Sample Use-cases

-1. Developer need logs for sql queries with time taken to execute.
+1. Log sql queries with time taken to execute.
-2. Developer need alert from Prometheus if there are queries taking more time than expected.
+2. Prometheus alerts for queries taking more time than expected.
-3. Developer needs prometheus metrics on how many rows being fetched for select queries.
+3. Prometheus alerts for rows being fetched for select queries.
+4. Record querys only if it takes time more than expected.
+Eg: Log queryies if they execution time is more than 250ms.
+5. Record insert, update and delete operations of entities if commit time is taking more than 250ms.

 ## Configurables